nonspecialist/cevoaustralia.github.io/_posts/2016-11-24-Enterprise-AWS.md

 There are many aspects to cloud computing, and many words have already been written about how to unlock infrastructure for development or application teams to deliver value faster or easier.

 In many enterprises, significant investment is made in specialist teams with sophisticated skills to ensure a consistent approach to managing infrastructure that cuts across many different departments.
-Teams are formed to manage complex networking requirements, ensure security risks are minimised and combined with teams focussed on server and storage.
+Teams are formed to manage complex networking requirements, ensure security risks are minimised and combined with teams focused on server and storage.

 Successful delivery of a transition from large scale, on premise infrastructure to a cloud computing approach, requires a fundamental review and refactor of the way in which both these teams and their infrastructure are constructed, delivered, guided and retired.